lkrms/pretty-php/docs/Rules.md

 # Rules

-> This document is provided as a reference for contributors.
-Code style
-> documentation for users is a separate concern.

 Formatting rules applied by `pretty-php` are as follows.

 Use the [list-rules][list-rules.php] script to generate an up-to-date list if